lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorial6/tutorial.rst

 Using hydrid potentials
 -----------------------

 The first particularly of our system is that it combines water and silica, which necessitates the use of two force fields: Vashishta (for :math:`\text{SiO}_2`), and TIP4P (for water).
 Here, the TIP4P/2005 model is employed for the water :cite:`abascal2005general`.

-Open the **gcmc.lmp** file, which should contain the following lines:
+Create a new file called **gcmc.lmp**, and copy the following lines into it:

 .. code-block:: lammps